tristanbob/timelad/README.md

 TimeLad provides enhanced commands for interacting with Git repositories:

 - **Show Git Info**: Display information about the current branch and latest commit
-- **Show Git History**: Open a beautiful interactive UI showing the Git history
+- **Show Git History**: Open a beautiful interactive UI showing the Git history with version restoration
 - **List Recent Commits**: Display a filterable list of recent commits
+- **Restore Version**: Safely restore any previous version by creating a new commit (no data loss)

 ## Usage